Newspaper photo courtesy of Nigel Henderson

 Lieutenant Paul O’Kane

-was born at Ballycastle on 1st March 1895 to Joseph Patrick O'Kane, Merchant Tailor and Catherine O'Kane nee Laverty.
+O'Kane was born at Ballycastle on 1st March 1895 to Joseph Patrick O'Kane, Merchant Tailor and Catherine (Kate) O'Kane nee Laverty.
+They were married on 11th February 1886 at Ballycastle Chapel.

 Photo courtesy of Newry History Tour Facebook group (via John Henning)

-Following the start of the war, Paul volunteered and enlisted into the Royal Irish Rifles.
-Paul's first theatre of war is recorded as France from 29th December 1916.
+Following the start of the war, O'Kane volunteered and enlisted into the Royal Irish Rifles.
+O'Kane's first theatre of war is recorded as France from 29th December 1916.
 His address is recorded on his Medal Index Card as 35 Cliftonville Road, Belfast.

 The London Gazette dated 28th June 1916 records P O'Kane as being confirmed in his rank of 2nd Lieutenant.